anviljs/anvil.js/README.md

     anvil -p

+If you've written your specs and source files correctly, you can also provide a 's' switch to tell the test runner to test against the source directory instead of the output directory.

+    anvil -p -s

 ### Integration Hosting

 Anvil can also host files from the lib, ext, and html folders at port 3080.
 Unlike the pavlov host, there is no default page so the URL has to be page specific.